alyona-chur/ai-file-completion-tool/README.md

-# AI File Completion Tool
+# AI File Processing Tool

 This is a Python implementation for using OpenAI's GPT models for text completion on files.